Very Important Person (1961)

 Top Cast

-- Leslie Phillips as Jimmy Cooper
+- Leslie Phillips as Flying Officer Jimmy Cooper

-- Eric Sykes as Willoughby, Sports Officer
+- Eric Sykes as Sports Officer Willoughby

-- Richard Wattis as Woodcock, Entertainments Officer
+- Richard Wattis as Entertainments Officer Woodcock

 - Colin Gordon as Briggs

-- Norman Bird as Travers
+- Norman Bird as Senior British Officer Travers

 Soundtrack